aysegulcelikok/dsa210_project/README.md

 H3: Linkedin usage increases over the final academic year, particularly as graduation approaches, due to heightened job search and career preparation activity.

-H4: TikTok usage decreases over the final academic year, particularly as graduation approaches, as users may shift focus away from entertainment.
+H4: TikTok usage decreases over the final academic year, particularly as graduation approaches (last quarter of the year), as I may shift my focus away from entertainment.

+H5: Linkedin usage decreases over the final academic year, particularly as graduation approaches (last quarter of the year), as I may shift my focus away from entertainment.

-H5: Linkedin screen time is significantly higher on job application days compared to days when no job applications are made, indicating a focused effort on career-related tasks.
+H6: Linkedin screen time is significantly higher on job application days compared to days when no job applications are made, indicating a focused effort on career-related tasks.

-H6: Linkedin screen time decreases during exam periods, suggesting reduced professional platform engagement due to academic workload.
+H7: Linkedin screen time decreases during exam periods, suggesting reduced professional platform engagement due to academic workload.

-H7: TikTok screen time decreases during exam periods, suggesting a decline in entertainment use under academic pressure.
+H8: TikTok screen time decreases during exam periods, suggesting a decline in entertainment use under academic pressure.

-H8: Increased time spent on TikTok negatively correlates with LinkedIn usage, and vice versa — meaning when one platform’s usage goes up, the other tends to go down.
+H9: Increased time spent on TikTok negatively correlates with LinkedIn usage, and vice versa — meaning when one platform’s usage goes up, the other tends to go down.

+# 6. Machine Learning

+The target I aim to predict in the machine learning part is the "Academic Events" column—specifically, whether I am in an exam period or not.

+To achieve this, I will attempt to predict the presence of an upcoming exam by training multiple models using different algorithms and hyperparameters.
+I will treat "exam period" as a binary classification task (exam vs. no exam), and use screen time data (LinkedIn and TikTok) and job application activity as input features.

+The goal is to see how well various machine learning models can classify whether I am likely to be in an exam period based on patterns in my digital behavior.

-# 6. Conclusion
+# 7. Conclusion

 At the conclusion of this analysis:

 •	A summary of findings will be provided and it will also discuss how balancing professional engagement with entertainment impacts productivity, stress levels, and overall time management, offering insights on how students and job-seekers can optimize their use of both platforms during critical phases of their academic and career journey.